The Adventure of the Bruce-Partington Plans

-Plot summary
+Plot

 The monotony of thick smog-shrouded London is broken by a sudden visit from Holmes' brother Mycroft.
 He has come about some missing, secret submarine plans.
-Seven of the ten missing papers were found with Arthur Cadogan West's body, but the three "most essential" papers are still missing.
+Seven of the ten plans have been found with Arthur Cadogan West's body, but the three "most essential" papers are still missing.
 West was a young clerk in a government office at Royal Arsenal, Woolwich, whose body was found next to the Underground tracks near the Aldgate tube station, his head crushed.
 He had little money with him (although there appears to have been no robbery), theatre tickets, and curiously, no Underground ticket.

 Inspector Lestrade tells Holmes that a passenger reported hearing a thud, as though a body had fallen on the track, close to where West's body was found.
 The passenger could not see anything, however, owing to the thick fog.
 After an examination of the track near Aldgate, Holmes concludes that West had been killed elsewhere, was deposited on the roof of an Underground train, and fell off when the jarring action of going across a railway point at Aldgate shook the coach.